 Then you pick two captains who choose up sides from a pool of All-stars (like they do now) and play a flag football game on some field in Mid-America or somebody's backyard....at an undisclosed location then televise it.

 No coaches either.
 Seriously, how many times have you watched an All-Star game to watch the coaches?

 Can you think of anything more American than playing touch or flag football on Thanksgiving?
 Having the bye week during Thanksgiving will allow the players to rest up and get ready for the playoff run.
 Playing Flag football will minimize injuries which is always a concern about the NFL All Star game.

 And I don't want to hear about scrapping the traditional Thanksgiving Day NFL games in Dallas and Detroit.
-We can watch this new game on Thanksgiving now and instead of overeating and sitting down in front of the television to watch another game or two...maybe this will inspire a lot of us to go outside, get some exercise and play our own family/friends touch football games.
+(Playing on four days rest is not a good idea anyway unless the league can schedule bye weeks the Sunday before for the teams playing on Thanksgiving Thursday) We can watch this new game on Thanksgiving now and instead of overeating and sitting down in front of the television to watch another game or two...maybe this will inspire a lot of us to go outside, get some exercise and play our own family/friends touch football games.